betrusted-io/xous-core/services/README.md

 - "HAL" servers
 - "Application" servers

 Almost all servers in xous are accessed through a 128-bit, cryptographically random `SID`.
 These random IDs change with every boot.
 Thus, in order to connect to a server, one must first resolve its name into an `SID`.
-In order to facilitate this process, two "well known" servers are provided:
+In order to facilitate this process, three "well known" servers are provided:

 - `xous-names`
 - `ticktimer-server`
+- `log-server`

-These two servers can be accessed by any process, regardless of their trust level, as their `SID` is actually a well-known number.
+These three servers can be accessed by any process, regardless of their trust level, as their `SID` is actually a well-known number.
 The `ticktimer-server` is well-known so that servers can delay their boot (if necessary; so far it hasn't been).
-Please refer to the [README for xous-names](xous-names/README.md) for more details on how name resolution works.
+The `log-server` is well-known so that errors in connecting to the name server can be debugged.Please refer to the [README for xous-names](xous-names/README.md) for more details on how name resolution works.

 Initially, `xous-names` functions as a permissive oracle that allows kernel servers to freely look up `SID`s using the set of names defined in [names.rs](../xous-rs/src/names.rs).
 Once the kernel is initialized, a `lockdown` message is sent to `xous-names` which prevents any further lookups on servers that are meant to be private to the kernel. (*TODO*: a coherent, maintainable method for declaring private servers to `xous-names`)